BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_quick-start.html.md

 server created when you made your BRAIN.
 You can download these project files locally with the `download` command, and then `cd` into that folder to look around.

-You'll also want to run the `requirements.txt` file to make sure the packages your simulator needs are installed.
+You'll also want to run the `requirements.txt` file which contains all of the packages your simulator needs to run.
+This `pip` command will make sure all of them are installed, and if not, install them for you.

 > Use Your BRAIN